 Auditing a course means that you attend a class regularly without being required to take exams, complete assignments or perform other tasks required by the instructor.
 You receive no credit for courses completed by auditing.
+Each department may determine if a class may be enrolled in for audit purposes.
 Registering to audit a class does not constitute continuous enrollment for graduation purposes.
 Credit registration cannot be converted to audit status at any time.